ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

     :target: ../_images/dshot-pixhawk.jpg
     :width: 600px

-For :ref:`Pixhawk <common-pixhawk-overview>` and :ref:`The Cube <common-thecube-overview>` boards the ESC's ground and signal wire should be connected to the AUX OUT ports.
+For :ref:`Pixhawk <common-pixhawk-overview>`, :ref:`The Cube <common-thecube-overview>` and related boards with IO co-processors, the ESC's ground and signal wire should be connected to the AUX OUT ports.
-For :ref:`Pixracer <common-pixracer-overview>` and :ref:`other boards <common-autopilots>` the normal outputs can be used.
+For :ref:`Pixracer <common-pixracer-overview>` and :ref:`other boards <common-autopilots>` with all PWM outputs coming from the main processor, the normal outputs can be used.

 Connect all ESC's telemetry wires to a single Telemetry RX pin on the flight board (above diagram uses Serial5).